rajattjainn/CV/README.md

-This repository contains all the code I wrote while learning ML.
+This repository contains all the code I wrote while learning the concepts of CV.